rubaiyathabib/Data-Portfolio/README.md

 ### 6. Product Sales Analysis Using Tableau

-- **Overview**: Analyzed product sales data to provide insights into product performance and customer preferences.
+- **Overview**: Analyzed product sales data using a dataset of over 120,000 records to understand key product drivers and customer preferences.
 - **Tools Used**: Tableau.
 - **Key Insights**:
   - Identified key products driving revenue growth.